presquepartout/SayerPythonProject/MaisPourquoi.md

 It's very important for a baby to make eye contact and say hello, learn names of family members, ask for what she needs.

 So this is a course in learning to program like a baby learns to talk.
-Imagine, in a few years you'll be able to really say something.
+To keep things simple, we restrict to one tool, the Mac, and a couple of environments: the command line and jupyter notebooks.

+We emphasize exploration over explanation.
+You are given things to try, and some of those things won't work.
+We will bump up against the rules.

+The hope is that with this series of experiences, you can move on to using computer programming as you wish.
+It could be for fun.
+For making a few specific projects.
+As the basis of an education.
+As the basis of a career.